fjquesada/fjquesada.github.io/content/news/ijws24/index.md

 {{< toc mobile_only=true is_open=true >}}

-I am pleased to inform you that I am organizing a special issue on "Distributed Ledger Technologies and Artificial Intelligence" at the International Journal of Wef Information Systems, together with Dr. Oscar Carlos Medina (Universidad Tecnológica Nacional – Facultad Regional Córdoba, Argentina) and Dr. Ana Isabel Azevedo (, CEOS.PP/ ISCAP/ Polytechnic of Porto, Portugal).
+I am pleased to inform you that I am organizing a special issue on "Distributed Ledger Technologies and Artificial Intelligence" at the International Journal of Web Information Systems, together with Dr. Oscar Carlos Medina (Universidad Tecnológica Nacional – Facultad Regional Córdoba, Argentina) and Dr. Ana Isabel Azevedo (, CEOS.PP/ ISCAP/ Polytechnic of Porto, Portugal).

 The **deadline** for paper submission is **September 30**